k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

   - **Special parameters** are **text** fields with **high cardinality**  (above the default threshold set in training execution params).
 For these fields, the data generation generates values that do not come directly from the original data. **The generated values do not have to be real, just look realistic**.

   - **Categorical** data is a type of data that is used to group information with a low cardinality.
 The synthetic data keeps the source values for these fields.
-Example of categorical data: **gender**.
+An example for categorical data is **gender**.